Send the link below via email or IMCopy

 Students today face more adversity in paying for their educations than any generation before as loan amounts for college have increased 511% since 1999 and keeps increasing.

 What are your biggest concerns when it comes to paying for college?

 How do you think most college students pay for college?

 Making Sense of Your Dollars

-By budgeting out your total monthly expenses and comparing them to your available resources you can find how much of a financial gap you'll be facing
+This is why budgeting is so important to find how much of a financial gap you'll be facing

 It is always wise to have some money saved away to put towards your education.
 It is important to be realistic how much you have saved, and how much attending school will cost you.